Spider-Man: Powers, skills, and equipment

-With his talents, Peter created his own red and blue Spider-Man costume to conceal his secret identity, he creates many devices that perfected his powers; Spider-Man's main trademark and best and most well-known mechanical equipment is his "web-shooters", that allows him to shoot webs, web-swing at high speeds throughout the city, to help navigate, attack and trap his enemies with his webs during crime-fighting that including web-attacks, web-strikes, web-balls, and web-bullets.
-Spider-Man's web shooters are high-speeding devices that allow him to shoot spider-webs with his multiples of his artificial web fluid with air and super strong thread out of his wrist-mounted devices web at high speeds and pressure which is strong and tougher web that neither normal criminals can break free.
-Spider-Man's web is far stronger than any iron or steel, especially for supervillains with superhuman strength.
-The web-shooters can shoot webs at 100 m away straight line and as well as higher density, and could also allow Spider-Man to web-swing across the cities and places which is Spider-Man's most unique skill of all, and this also allows Spider-Man, while web-swinging, to launch a powerful kick at his enemies that could send them miles away.
-However, Spider-Man's spider-webs can last at least either 1 or 3 hours before the web melts down.
-Spider-Man's other equipment is the spider-signal as a flashlight and as a warning beacon to every criminals as Spider-Man.
-Thomas Fireheart's scientists, among the best in the world, are unable to replicate the fluid Peter created while in high school.
+Peter Parker was bitten by a radioactive spider and subsequently developed the ability to stick to walls and climb smooth surfaces, the proportionate strength, speed, agility, and reflexes of a spider, and a "spider-sense" that warns him of danger.
+Commentators have speculated that a distance-dependent interaction between his body and surfaces, known as the van der Waals force, accounts for his sticking ability.

+The character was originally conceived by Stan Lee and Steve Ditko as intellectually gifted, and later writers have depicted his intellect at genius level.
+Academically brilliant, Peter has expertise in the fields of applied science, chemistry, physics, biology, engineering, mathematics, and mechanics.

+Spider-Man designed his own web-shooters that depend on an organic fluid.
+He can swing from building to building on these webs, and use them as fighting weapons.
+He also invented spider-tracers that he is able to track with his spider-sense.

 Supporting cast

 Spider-Man has had a large range of supporting characters introduced in the comics that are essential in the issues and storylines that star him.
 After his parents died, Peter Parker was raised by his loving aunt, May Parker, and his uncle and father figure, Ben Parker.
 After Uncle Ben is murdered by a burglar, Aunt May is virtually Peter's only family, and she and Peter are very close.

 J. Jonah Jameson is the publisher of the Daily Bugle and Peter Parker's boss.
 A harsh critic of Spider-Man, he constantly features negative articles about the superhero in his newspaper.
-Despite his role as Jameson's editor and confidant, Robbie Robertson is always depicted as a supporter of both Spider-Man and his alter ego Peter Parker.
+Jameson can be interpreted as symbolic of demagogic, sensationalistic media.
+In contrast, Robbie Robertson, Jameson's editor and confidant, is always depicted as a supporter of both Spider-Man and his alter ego Peter Parker.

 Eugene "Flash" Thompson is commonly depicted as Peter Parker's high school tormentor and bully, who idolizes Spider-Man, but is unaware that Spider-Man is Peter Parker.
-Later comic issues he becomes a friend to Peter and adopts his own superhero identity, Agent Venom, after merging with the Venom symbiote.
-Meanwhile, Harry Osborn, son of Norman Osborn, is most commonly recognized as Peter's best friend, although some versions depicted him as his rival.
+Later, he becomes a friend of Peter and adopts his own superhero identity, Agent Venom, after merging with the Venom symbiote.
+Meanwhile, Harry Osborn, son of Norman Osborn, is Peter's best friend, and experiences problems with drug addiction.